eduflornet/Serverless/README.md

 # [Functions](https://github.com/eduflornet/Serverless/Functions)

 This demo contains a simple Azure Functions REST-style API that can be used for CRUD operations on a todo task list.
-There is also a Vue.js based web page that can be used as a simple test harness.

 To test locally with the Azure Storage emulator, you will need the following `local.settings.json` file to be set up: